Teacher Trainings

 Hiking will be off trail over uneven tundra, forest, and river bar terrains, covering distances of approximately 3-5 miles round trip with as much as 1,500 feet of elevation gain.
 We will likely encounter wet tundra / forest conditions and stream crossings with water levels that are above hiking boots.
 Participants must be in good physical condition.

-One professional development credit is available for this course through the University of Alaska Anchorage for an additional fee of $79.
-Information on the credit requirements, including how to register and pay for the credit through UAA, are available from the links below.
+One professional development credit is available for this course through the office of Professional and Continuing Education (PACE) at the University of Alaska Anchorage for an additional fee of $79.
+Information on the credit requirements and how to register and pay for the credit are available from the links below.

 Kenai Fjords Floating Teacher Workshop: Sea Kayaking